-- 1/2 t. kosher salt
+- ½ t. kosher salt

-- 1/4 t. freshly ground black pepper
+- ¼ t. freshly ground cracked pepper

-Preheat oven to 350 degrees.
+- Preheat oven to 350 degrees.

-Line a sheet pan with foil or parchment paper.
+- Line a sheet pan with foil or parchment paper.

-Stack several slices of bread on top of each other, cut the crusts off, and then cut into 4 squares.
+- Stack several slices of bread on top of each other, cut the crusts off, and then cut into 4 squares.
 Repeat until all bread is sliced into squares.

-Melt the butter in a small microwave-safe bowl in the microwave, then stir in the paprika and salt.
+- Melt the butter in a small microwave-safe bowl in the microwave, then stir in the paprika and salt.

-Bake toasts in preheated oven for 10 minutes.
+- Bake toasts in preheated oven for 10 minutes.
 Remove and let cool.

-Add red onion, lime zest, lime juice, cilantro, and 3 tablespoons of mayonnaise to a medium bowl, and stir to combine.
+- Add red onion, lime zest, lime juice, cilantro, and 3 tablespoons of mayonnaise to a medium bowl, and stir to combine.

-Pick up small handfuls of crabmeat and squeeze gently to ring out water and feel for any shells.
-Pick out any shells you find, then add crabmeat to bowl.
+Pick up small handfuls of crab at a time and squeeze gently to ring out water and feel for any shells.
+Pick out any shells you might find, then add crabmeat to bowl.

-Add additional tablespoon of mayonnaise if mixture is not creamy enough.
+- Add additional tablespoon of mayonnaise if mixture is not creamy enough.

-Top each paprika toast with a spoonful of crab salad, then garnish with additional red onion and cilantro, if desired.
+- Top each paprika toast with a spoonful of crab salad, then garnish with additional red onion and cilantro, if desired.